My September in Italy: Halfway Through and Full of Surprises

 Celebrating Saida’s Birthday in Lake Como

 One of the best parts of September was celebrating Saida’s birthday.
-Saida is the Moroccan woman who has been my guide during my volunteering, and she has become like a sister to me.
+Saida is the Moroccan woman who has been my mentor during my volunteering, and she has become like a sister to me.
 We went to Lecco, by Lake Como, to celebrate, and I wanted to make her birthday as special as possible.

 Saida is amazing,she speaks five languages, she’s incredible at her job, and she has this beautiful balance between professionalism and kindness.
 I admire her so much, and honestly, I’m lucky to have her in my life.
 I feel like I’ve gained a sister for life, and that’s one of the best things that has come out of this experience.